The boy is crying. I can hear him even before I see him.

 “I must make no sense to you,” she says and ruffles Luis’ hair.
 The boy is beginning to look around, getting restless.

-I shake my head: “No, no – I get it.
+My turn to shake my head.
+“No, no – I get it.
 You thought they were going to take him away.
 I could have looked like that.”

-“Only – “ she replies and something in her dark eyes become even darker “ – if you are always on the watch.
+“Only – “ she replies and something in her dark eyes becomes even darker “ – if you are always on the watch.
 Then you see ghosts everywhere.”

 ‘Ghosts’ … There is something in that word.
 Fantasmas in Spanish.
 But there is nothing fantastic about it.

 I feel cold, even though the afternoon heat is still warm.
 It is also choking and mixed with fumes from the big roads on either side of the market.

 “You see ghosts?”
 I say, not knowing if it was a question or not I wanted to ask.

 Now it is her turn to shake her head, and the red in her cheeks is quite evident now.

 “Not those kinds of ghosts … “ Then it looks like she makes a superhuman effort like she has to pull an arrow out of a leg.
 Her words are slow and strained.
 “My husband – Luis’ father – was killed a year ago.
 It was a demonstration.
 Against the government.
 A policeman shot him.
 It has … not been easy since.”